 - By showing the recent performance of the Dividend Aristocrats, some active dividend growth investors may be able to identify relative bargains.

-The table below lists all 57 constituents, including the four new aristocrats sorted by name and lists returns over last month, 3-, 6-, and 12-month periods.
+The table below lists all 64 constituents, including the 7 new aristocrats added in 2020, sorted by indicated dividend yield and lists returns over trailing last month, 3-, 6-, and 12-month periods.

 Dividends and Dividend Yield

-Next to dividend growth investing, high yield dividend could also be an approach.
-The table below lists the top-10 Dividend Aristocrats sorted descending by current dividend yield.
+Next to dividend growth investing, a high yield dividend could also be an approach.
+The table below lists the top-10 Dividend Aristocrats sorted descending by the current dividend yield (end of March 2020).

 Other Sources of Dividend Investment Ideas